Director - Office of Research and Sponsored Programs (ORSP)

-- Three or more years of demonstrated leadership experience in higher-education grants management, ethical conduct of research, or similar functions
+- Three or more years of demonstrated leadership experience in higher education grants management, ethical conduction of research, or similar functions

-- Demonstrated experience managing the development and submission of extramural and intramural grants, a strong understanding of state and federal regulations and grant networks, and experience with post-awards processing
+- Demonstrated experience managing the development and submission of funded extramural and intramural applications

 - Strong communication skills

-- Demonstrated success working effectively with faculty and senior campus leadership, as well as a broad range of other internal and external stakeholders
+- Demonstrated success working effectively with a diverse pool of principal investigators, faculty and senior campus leadership, as well as a broad range of other internal and external stakeholders

 Grants and Contracts Administration